Next Steps for Transfer Students

 In addition to completing New Student Orientation online, transfer students are invited to attend our in-person week of welcome - the Big Sky Experience!
 You will connect with your peers, get to know the campus and Missoula and learn how to succeed at UM.

-Learn more about New Student Orientation and the 2023 Big Sky Experience
+Learn more about New Student Orientation.

-Internship Services provides students with comprehensive services and coordination of the internship process.
+Experiential Learning and Career Success provides students with comprehensive services and coordination of the internship process.

 You can meet with a Career Counselor to discuss your major and career options, resumes, job search, interviewing, etc. Together you can decide what next steps are best for you.